georgia-tech-db/evadb/docs/source/reference/udfs/custom.rst

 Forward
 --------

 An abstract method that must be implemented in your child class.
-The forward function receives the frames and runs the Deep Learning model on the frames.
+The `forward` function receives the frames and runs the Deep Learning model on the frames.
 The logic for transforming the frames and running the models must be provided by you.
-The arguments that need to be passed are
+The arguments that need to be passed are:

-- input_signatures: List[IOColumnArgument]
+- `input_signatures`: List[IOColumnArgument]

-  Data types of the inputs to the forward function must be specified.
+  Data types of the inputs to the `forward` function must be specified.
 If no constraints are given, then no validation is done for the inputs.

-- output_signatures: List[IOColumnArgument]
+- `output_signatures`: List[IOColumnArgument]

-  Data types of the outputs to the forward function must be specified.
+  Data types of the outputs to the `forward` function must be specified.
 If no constraints are given, then no validation is done for the inputs.

-A sample forward function is given below
+A sample `forward` function is given below:

 .. code-block:: python